pyl3r/pyl3r.github.io/index.md

 ## **What will I be posting about?**

-I'll be sharing many things on this blog, it might be a simple program in which I've delved into a topic of interest to me, an elegant proof that I found or came up with(doubt), something cool I learned how to do, or a song, artwork, thought and idea that went through my head.
+I'll be sharing many things on this blog, it might be a simple program in which I've delved into a topic of interest to me, an elegant proof that I found, something cool that I learned how to do, a song, an artwork, a thought or an idea that went through my head.
+As long as I find joy in studying, writing about it and explaining it, you will most probably find it on here.

 The topics I'm interested in are: